 The graphic below illustrates our expected pro forma ownership structure immediately following completion of this offering, assuming no exercise of the underwriters' over-allotment option.
-The graphic below does not display all of the subsidiaries of Lazard Ltd, Lazard Group and LAZ-MD Holdings (including those through which Lazard Ltd holds its interests in Lazard Group), all of the minority interests in Lazard Group (including the participatory interests to be granted to managing directors), the equity security units offered pursuant to this prospectus or other securities we expect to issue or grant in connection with the additional financing transactions.
-The "Public Stockholders" caption on the following chart includes shares of common stock that will be issued to IXIS pursuant to the IXIS investment agreement and to working members who hold historical partner interests and who have elected to exchange those interests for shares of our common stock.
+The graphic below does not display all of the subsidiaries of Lazard Ltd, Lazard Group and LAZ-MD Holdings (including those through which Lazard Ltd holds its interests in Lazard Group), all of the minority interests in Lazard Group (including the participatory interests to be granted to managing directors) or other securities we expect to issue or grant in connection with the additional financing transactions.
+The "Public Stockholders" caption on the graphic below includes shares of common stock that will be issued to IXIS pursuant to the IXIS investment agreement and to our Chief Executive Officer, who has elected to exchange his historical partner interests for shares of our common stock.
 For a more detailed graphic, we refer you to "The Separation and Recapitalization Transactions and the Lazard Organizational Structure" and, for a further discussion of minority interests, to "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Financial Measures and Indicators-Minority Interest."

 The working members will receive, in exchange for their interests in Lazard Group, membership interests in LAZ-MD Holdings, including LAZ-MD Holdings exchangeable interests, in connection with the separation and recapitalization transactions.
 These LAZ-MD Holdings exchangeable interests are effectively exchangeable for shares of our common stock on the eighth anniversary of this offering.
 In addition, the LAZ-MD Holdings exchangeable interests held by our working members who continue to provide services to us or LFCM Holdings will, subject to certain conditions, generally be effectively exchangeable for shares of our common stock in equal increments on and after each of the third, fourth and fifth anniversaries of this offering.
-LAZ-MD Holdings and certain subsidiaries of Lazard Ltd (which will effect the exchanges), with the consent of the Lazard Ltd board of directors, also have the right to cause the holders of LAZ-MD Holdings exchangeable interests to exchange all such remaining interests during the 30-day period following the ninth anniversary of this offering.
-Upon full exchange of the LAZ-MD Holdings exchangeable interests for shares of our common stock, the Class B common stock would cease to be outstanding, and all of the Lazard Group common membership interests formerly owned by LAZ-MD Holdings would be owned indirectly by Lazard Ltd. Pursuant to a master separation agreement that we will enter into with Lazard Group, LAZ-MD Holdings and LFCM Holdings, Lazard Group will have the ability to accelerate the exchangeability of these LAZ-MD Holdings exchangeable interests.
-See "Certain Relationships and Related Transactions-Relationship with LAZ-MD Holdings and LFCM Holdings-Master Separation Agreement-LAZ-MD Holdings Exchangeable Interests."
+LAZ-MD Holdings and certain subsidiaries of Lazard Ltd (which will effect the exchanges), with the consent of the Lazard Ltd board of directors, also have the right to cause the holders of LAZ-MD Holdings exchangeable interests to exchange all such remaining interests during the 30-day period following the ninth anniversary of this offering and under certain other circumstances.
+Upon full exchange of the LAZ-MD Holdings exchangeable interests for shares of our common stock, the Class B common stock would cease to be outstanding, and all of the Lazard Group common membership interests formerly owned by LAZ-MD Holdings would be owned indirectly by Lazard Ltd. See "Certain Relationships and Related Transactions-Relationship with LAZ-MD Holdings and LFCM Holdings-Master Separation Agreement-LAZ-MD Holdings Exchangeable Interests."